emqx/cloud-docs/en_US/connect_to_deployments/java_sdk.md

 ## More

-The above shows you how to connect to EMQX Cloud using the paho.mqtt.java client library, You can see the source code on [GitHub](https://github.com/emqx/MQTT-Client-Examples/tree/master/mqtt-client-Java).
+The above shows you how to connect to EMQX Platform using the paho.mqtt.java client library, You can see the source code on [GitHub](https://github.com/emqx/MQTT-Client-Examples/tree/master/mqtt-client-Java).
 You can also find more examples of other language on [GitHub](https://github.com/emqx/MQTT-Client-Examples).